DiviProject/docs/source/index.html.md

 * One big lottery block winner each week, awarded 252,000 DIVI.
 * Ten smaller winners per week, awarded 25,200 DIVI.
 * To be eligible to win, participants must be actively staking 10,000 or more coins in their wallet.
-* Owning multiple staked wallets will increase your odds.
+* The bigger your stake, the better your chance to win.
 * Coin holders are eligible to win unlimited times.

 More Info: [More on Lottery Blocks](https://medium.com/diviproject/divis-lottery-blocks-8c323e3b0b4b)